PuDu-Astro/DASpec/README.md

 7. If you want to begin from the last fitting: DASpec_GUI.py -s spectrum_file.txt -m spectrum_file.txt.out

+8. You can also fix the value of a parameter to a specific value in "Fix" window.

 ### Acknowledgement:
 I will appreciate if you can cite DASpec in your paper: e.g., \software{\cb DASpec \url{https://github.com/PuDu-Astro/DASpec}}